Monthly Utility Bills: 5 Ways to Save in Albany

-You can also make similar upgrades to your doors to help cut down on drafts and maintain desirable temperatures.
+You can also make similar upgrades to your doors to help scale back drafts and maintain ideal temperatures.

 “It used to be all doors were wood, which is not a very efficient material.
 Old doors would lose a lot of heat,” Hughes explained.
 “Newer doors, some of which are made of metal or fiberglass that looks like wood, have insulation inside that almost makes them like a cooler you would take to the beach.
 It cuts down on radiant heat quite a lot.”

 You’ve probably already seen those new toilets with two buttons for different flush strengths at various public places, such as shopping malls and universities.
 But did you know those dual-flush toilets are also available for private homes?
 They’re the latest offering in water-efficient plumbing.